North Sails NEWS

 One final reason that larger cruising boat owners choose sails with more advanced technology is that many cruising boats don’t have ways to make significant sail and rig adjustments underway, for example changing the tension on outhaul and permanent backstay.
 Racers have many controls and can bend their masts significantly to flatten or deepen their sails.
 Most cruising boat sailors have comparatively few such controls at their disposal.

 Racing and Cruising 3Di Sails

 In recent years, racing and cruising sails are differentiated within the new approach to making sails taken here at North Sails; called 3Di, the sails are uniquely constructed on a mold that is shaped for each specific sail.
 They have been adopted by many racers already, but cruisers are also using them as there are a range of 3Di options that address the same needs for speed, durability, and weight.
 While 3Di sails are a more premium option, we believe their performance attributes and longevity make them worthwhile for an increasing number of sailors.

 Many racers use the version we call 3Di RAW, often made of pure carbon but also by blending different mixtures of fibers—carbon, polyester, aramid (Kevlar), and UHMWPE (Spectra/Dyneema).
 This provides even better shape control than laminates.
 Because of carbon’s extra strength, some sails can be made with fewer fibers and less overall weight.

 In between those two, performance-oriented cruising sailors may choose a style of 3Di called ENDURANCE, which uses combinations of carbon, Spectra and aramid filaments and then adds an exterior layer of film that helps with chafe resistance.

-North has a third range of 3Di called OCEAN for the largest cruising yachts and provides high strength and ultimate durability.
-These sails contain Spectra and aramid filaments and gain durability from protective outer surfaces of woven polyester taffeta tapes.
+North has a third range of 3Di called OCEAN, which is made specifically for cruising.
+North’s 3Di OCEAN sails are molded composite sails which contain Spectra and aramid filaments and gain durability and strength from protective outer surfaces of woven polyester (Dacron) taffeta tapes.